-There is a lot on offer in the career mode of the game, but the main focus of GT Sport is definitely in the online aspects.
+There is a lot on offer in the career mode of the game, but the main focus of GT7 is definitely in the online aspects.
 There is an extensive sportsmanship rating system, that usually means you are playing against other people of similar experience and skill.
-This makes GT Sport a great game for simulator enthusiasts, while also being very accessible for beginners too.
+This makes GT7 a great game for simulator enthusiasts, while also being very accessible for beginners too.

 - Lots of cars and tracks